latifaabdullayeva/abdullayeva/README.md

 # Abdullayeva
 is my personal website with the description of projects, resume, hobbies, and blog posts.

-The source for the MUSICORUM project is at [GitHub IO Abdullayeva](https://latifaabdullayeva.github.io/abdullayeva/)
+The source for this website is at [GitHub IO Abdullayeva](https://latifaabdullayeva.github.io/abdullayeva/)